mxagar/course_recommender_streamlit/README.md

 No guarantees.

 If you find this repository useful, you're free to use it, but please link back to the original source.

+This project was inspired by the the [IBM Machine Learning Professional Certificate](https://www.coursera.org/professional-certificates/ibm-machine-learning) offered by IBM & Coursera.
+In the last course/module of the Specialization, Machine Learning Capstone, a similar application is built; check my [class notes](https://github.com/mxagar/machine_learning_ibm/tree/main/06_Capstone_Project) for more information.